tarcinrobotics/code_asthram_dev/README.md

 (Just npm install is enough for both frontend and backend as he dependencies are added to the json file.)

+In order to run the build file:

+npx serve -s build

 ### Backend dependencies:

 cd backend